Polydnaviriformidae: Current endogenous virus theory

-The alternative proposal suggests that ancestral wasps developed a beneficial association with an existing virus that eventually led to the integration of the virus into the wasp's genome.
+The alternative proposal suggests that ancestral wasps developed a beneficial association with an existing virus that eventually led to an endogenization of the virus into the wasp's genome.
 Following integration, the genes responsible for virus replication and the capsids were (eventually) no longer included in the PDV genome.
 This hypothesis is supported by the distinct morphology differences between IV and BV, suggesting different ancestral viruses for the two genera.
 BV has likely evolved from a nudivirus, specifically a betanudivirus, ~.
 IV has a less clear origin: although earlier reports found a protein p44/p53 with structural similarities to ascovirus, the link was not confirmed in later studies.
 As a result, the current opinion is that IV originated from a yet-unidentified novel viral family, with a weak link to the NCLDVs.
 In either case, both genera were formed through a single integration event in their respective wasp lineages.

 The two groups of viruses in the family are not in fact phylogenetically related suggesting that this taxon may need revision.